kedro-org/kedro/docs/source/02_get_started/03_hello_kedro.md

 Kedro provides a [number of different built-in datasets](https://kedro.readthedocs.io/en/stable/kedro.extras.datasets.html#data-sets) for different file types and file systems so you don’t have to write the logic for reading/writing data.

+## Runner

+The Runner is an object that runs the pipeline.
+Kedro resolves the order in which the nodes are executed:

+1. Kedro first executes `return_greeting_node`.
+2. The node runs `return_greeting`, which takes no input but outputs the string "Hello".
+3. The output string is stored in the `MemoryDataSet` named `example_data` with the key `my_salutation`.
+4. Kedro then executes the second node, `join_statements_node`.
+5. The node loads `my_salutation` from `example_data` and injects it into the `join_statements` function.
+6. The function joins the input salutation with "Kedro!" to form the output string "Hello Kedro!"
+7. The output string is stored within `example_data` as `my_message`.

 ## Hello Kedro!

 It's now time to stitch the code together.
 Here is the full example: